-Chef Christopher Koetke, Vice President of Kendall College School of Culinary Arts, has been out and about talking umami and MSG with culinary professionals, academics and students.
+Chef Chris Koetke, Vice President of Kendall College School of Culinary Arts, has been out and about talking umami and MSG with culinary professionals, academics and students.

 At a Science of Food event at the Center for the Advancement of Foodservice (CAF), Chef Koetke drew the largest attendance for an educational event ever for a session at the Center, addressing the health power of umami taste and myths about MSG.